-Conran Report Theme and Recommendation Independent Review Comment and Observations 23.
-Meeting papers should be drafted by the jurisdiction This does occur in relation to drafting jurisdiction, however leading on the item and circulated in a timely manner. some jurisdictions have suggested that papers aren't Consensus by officials is not required before papers always circulated in a timely manner.
-As such, appropriate proceed to ministers, but the Commonwealth consideration becomes a challenge particularly for small departmental secretary should review before distribution. jurisdictions.
-Some States and Territories have also advised that priority papers are not always easily visible within the agenda paper packs.
-Reducing Bureaucracy 26.
-Formal dedicated secretariats should be abolished, The Review has observed that the NEMMM secretariat with meeting support functions (scheduling meetings, within NEMA does not have sufficient capability and distributing papers and recording and tracking outcomes) resources to support the kind of strategic agenda that provided by the relevant Commonwealth Department NEMMM needs to pursue. under the direction of their secretary. • , The scale and complexity of a strategic agenda for NEMMM requires the secretariat to go beyond the 'scheduling meetings, distributing papers and recording and tracking outcomes' and should actively facilitate strategic engagement, and understanding and resolution of key matters prior to NEMMM and ANZEMC discussions.
-Additional secretariat functions should include cross- jurisdiction strategic engagement, expert advice on emerging issues and good governance protocols.
-27. Given that the current numbers of Sub-committees of ANZEMC has undertaken a review of its Sub-committees officials and reports were considered 'unacceptably high and working groups and reduced the structure to Ministers and departmental heads should rationalise these encompass CORS, MaRS and a small number of timecommittees.' limited working groups.
+This does occur in relation to drafting jurisdiction, however some jurisdictions have suggested that papers aren't always circulated in a timely manner.
+As such, appropriate consideration becomes a challenge particularly for small jurisdictions.
+Some States and Territories have also advised that priority papers are not always easily visible within the agenda paper packs. age to be presented as a second of the secon The Review has observed that the NEMMM secretariat within NEMA does not have sufficient capability and resources to support the kind of strategic agenda that NEMMM needs to pursue.
+The scale and complexity of a strategic agenda for NEMMM requires the secretariat to go beyond the 'scheduling meetings, distributing papers and recording and tracking outcomes' and should actively facilitate strategic engagement, and understanding and resolution of key matters prior to NEMMM and ANZEMC discussions.
+Additional secretariat functions should include crossjurisdiction strategic engagement, expert advice on emerging issues and good governance protocols.
+ANZEMC has undertaken a review of its Sub-committees and working groups and reduced the structure to encompass CORS, MaRS and a small number of timelimited working groups. mined working groups.
 However, reduction in the entities does not appear to have been accompanied by a need to ensure the prioritisation and strategic relevance of their work programs.
-28. Any meetings that are held must take account of the This is a common issue across all Commonwealth and demands placed on smaller and more distant jurisdictions State/Territory engagements. in servicing meetings of ministers and officials.
+This is a common issue across all Commonwealth and State/Territory engagements.
 During the Review, several States and Territories advised they were being 'bombarded' by the Commonwealth across this and related subject areas.
 While this is an obvious challenge for small jurisdictions, larger jurisdictions also commented on this aspect.
-Maintaining a Streamlined and Fit-for-Purpose Structure 31.
-To ensure meetings remain essential, all regular While it is understood that this occurs, the whole-ofongoing ministers' meetings and their work programs governments nature of risk reduction, recovery and ongoing ministers' meetings and their work programs should be reviewed every two years by the First governments nature of risk reduction, recovery and resilience reinforces it is beyond the scope of NEMMM should be reviewed every two years by the First resilience reinforces it is beyond the scope of NEMMM
+While it is understood that this occurs, the whole-ofgovernments nature of risk reduction, recovery and resilience reinforces it is beyond the scope of NEMMM members who are largely focused on emergency response and management.
+This suggests the need for more active involvement of the First Secretaries Group.
+Saojta Itaria Sovjevael History Victoria